joeldushouyu/ExternalGraphicCard/TechnicalMaunaul.md

 2. **Connect** the [Female header pins](https://www.amazon.com/dp/B0BX865TRT?ref=ppx_yo2ov_dt_b_product_details&th=1) onto the  <code style="color:red">Soldered I/O pins on ULX3s</code> and **solder** the Female pin onto the PCB conversion board, indicated by the <code style="color:purple"> Purple Circles</code> in pictures above.
 3. **Connect** the [Male header pins](https://www.amazon.com/dp/B0BX865TRT?ref=ppx_yo2ov_dt_b_product_details&th=1) onto the CyUSB3014 Evaluation board and solder  <code style="color:blue">Soldered the Male header pin </code> onto the PCB board, indicated by the <code style="color:blue"> Blue circle</code> in pictures above.

-## 5. Install software for building the verilog project
+## 5. Install software for building the Verilog project
 Setup Yosys and tools for compiling the ULX3s by following the README.md guide in [oss-cad-suite-build](https://github.com/YosysHQ/oss-cad-suite-build).
-**Note** You might want to considering adding the following line into your bashrc file to save you the headache of sourcing the environment at your terminal.
+**Note** You might want to consider adding the following line into your bashrc file to save you the headache of sourcing the environment at your terminal.
 ```bash
 export PATH="<extracted_location>/oss-cad-suite/bin:$PATH"
 ```